Ensuring Seamless Airport Operations with Robust Linux Infrastructure

 Any delays in deploying the Linux infrastructure could have led to significant operational disruptions, potentially affecting new airport or new terminal opening dates.
 Missing critical deadlines might have resulted in financial penalties and damage to Vanderlande’s reputation as a reliable partner in airport logistics.

-Rene van Sandijk, CIO at Vanderlande
+Rene van Sandijk, Chief Information Officer at Vanderlande

 "When we have a challenge with our Linux solutions, I call SUE right away!
 For many years, we have been using SUE's Consultancy Services with great satisfaction.
 SUE is a reliable partner for us who keeps their promises."

-Highly Available
+Highly available

 The solution